 You may be able to shorten the length of your chosen course by measuring skills acquired through work, life experiences or qualifications obtained from formal studies or training.
 AQF qualifications and statements of attainment issued by another registered training organisation will be recognised by Holmesglen.
 Read more about Recognition of Prior Learning, Credits and Advanced Standing.

-When you pass the course, you will get the 22302VIC Certificate I in Work Education.
+On completion, you will receive the Certificate I in Work Education.

 How to apply

 Visit How to Apply for more information on the application process.

 Holmesglen may engage third parties to recruit students on behalf of the institute.
 Third party recruiters receive a commission and this will not impact on your fees.